ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`OrdSeq` has no typeclass instances so it is only useful for incrementally
-building up an ordered sequence, with duplicates.
-We can access the underlying
-`FingerTree` when needed.

 `OrdSeq` tidak mempunyai instans kelas tipe dikarenakan struktur data ini
 hanya berguna untuk pembangunan deret terurut secara bertahap dengan duplikat.
 Kita dapat mengakses `FingerTree` yang melandasi struktur data ini bila dibutuhkan.

 #### `Cord`

-The most common use of `FingerTree` is as an intermediate holder for `String`
-representations in `Show`.
-Building a single `String` can be thousands of times
-faster than the default `case class` implementation of nested `.toString`, which
-builds a `String` for every layer in the ADT.

 Penggunaan `FingerTree` yang paling jamak adalah wadah sementara untuk representasi
 `String` pada `Show`.
 Pembuatan sebuah `String` bisa saja ribuan kali lebih cepat